Follow this guide to find essential information for traveling to Taiwan.

 If you travel to this island country during that time, come prepared with rain gear, proper footwear, and a cover for your backpack.

-If you need a phone number, I recommend purchasing a SIM card in Taiwan if you’re staying for less than a month.
-You can either pre-order a SIM card from a vacation package website, or you can sign up for a provider once you arrive.
+If you need a phone number, I recommend purchasing a SIM card in Taiwan if you stay for less than a month.
+Pre-order a SIM card from a vacation package website, or sign up for a provider once you arrive.

 Taiwan has a few significant contenders who offer SIM cards: